Towards standard imsets for maximal ancestral graphs

 \section{Introduction}

 \emph{Maximal ancestral graphs} (MAGs) \citep{richardson2002} are used to model distributions via \emph{conditional independence} (CI) relations.
-They are an extension of \emph{directed acyclic graphs} (DAGs) as MAGs remove the assumption of no latent confounders, and allow data arising from distributions with more general independence structure.
+They are an extension of models based on \emph{directed acyclic graphs} (DAGs), as MAG models remove the assumption of no unobserved common parents and allow data arising from distributions with a more general independence structure.
 These graphs have been proven to be useful in various scenarios, for example, to infer causal effects from observational data.
-Therefore learning the best graph associated with a given dataset is an important task.
+Therefore learning the best graph associated with a given dataset is a crucially important task.

-There are three main types of learning algorithms for graphical models: as well as constraint-based and score-based methods, there are hybrid methods that combine the first two approaches.
+There are three classical types of learning algorithm for graphical models: as well as constraint-based and score-based methods, there are hybrid methods that combine the first two approaches.
 The canonical constraint-based method for learning DAGs/MAGs is the PC/FCI algorithm \citep{spirtes2000causation}.
 Briefly speaking, this type of method tests for conditional independences in the empirical distribution, and uses the results to reconstruct the graph.
 The problem of constraint-based methods is that when the group of variables is large, it is likely that a mistake in testing a conditional independence will be made; this error will be propagated through the algorithm, and the resulting graph will not reflect the true independence structure generating the data \citep[see, e.g.][]{ramsey06adjacency, evans20model}.